Skip to main content

 Overview

-At a very high level, the process entails three main steps:
+At a very high level, the process is:

 To ensure a complete integration with Osmosis Zone and related apps, see the Osmosis Labs' Assetlist Repository's LISTING.md Document.